esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 # BERT for Token Classification

+Just as we plugged in a trainable text classifier layer, we can add a token-level classifier that assigns a class to each of the tokens encoded by a transformer.
+A specific example of this task is Named Eentity Recognition.

 ## Named Entity Recognition

 Named Entity Recognition (NER) is the task of recognizing mentions of real-world entities inside a text.
 The concept of entity includes proper names that unequivocally identify a unique individual (PER), place (LOC), organization (ORG), or object (MISC).
-Depending on the domain, the concept has been expanded to recognize other unique (and more conveptual) entities such as dates, money, works of art and numeric expressions, etcetera.
+Depending on the domain, the concept has been expanded to recognize other unique (and more conveptual) entities such as DATE, MONEY, WORK_OF_ART, etcetera.
 In terms of NLP, this boils down to classifying each token into a series of labels (PER, LOC, ORG, O).
 Since a single entity can be expressed with multiple words (e.g. New York) the usual notation used for labeling the text is IOB (**I**nner **O**ut **B**eginnig of entity) notations which identifies the limits of each entity tokens.
 For example:

 ![BERT as an NER Classifier](fig/bert5.png)